 BA students are required to take six credits of Foundation courses at Level I within the Faculty of Humanities and Education plus six other credits of the Foundation Courses offered outside the Faculty at Level II.
 These are:

 EITHER

-FOUN1012 - Critical Reading and Expository Writing in the Humanities FOUN1019 - Critical Reading & Writing in the Disciplines AND FOUN1002 - Language: Argument
+- Critical Reading and Expository Writing in the Humanities or Foun1099 - Critical Reading & Writing in the Disciplines Language: Argument FOUNTUUZ - Language.
+Algument

 NOTE: